celestiaorg/docs/nodes/docker-images.md

 ## Introduction

 This page provides instructions on how to both the Celestia-app and the Celestia-node using Docker. see [celestia-node page](./celestia-node.md). for instructions to run celestia-node using Docker.

 Docker is a container technology that offers a seamless method for running applications in isolated environments on any operating system.

-This means that you can run Celestia-app & celestia-node on your machine without having to worry about installing and configuring all of the required dependencies.
+This means that you can run Celestia-app & celestia-node on your machine without having to worry about installing and configuring all the dependencies required.

 If you would like to learn more about key management in Docker, visit the